310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Mao %}
 Holy… For an ordinary person, hearing that from a genius would hurt a *lot*.

-I don't think he wasn't motivated, y’know.
+I don't think he had no motivation, y’know.
 I'm sure he was trying to do it properly.

 He may complain a lot, but he works hard at what he's told to.